 Integrated Behavioral Health Sciences.
 This block, developed using guidelines developed by the American Association of Public Health Dentistry (AAPHD), is designed to introduce the first-year dental students to the core principles of Dental Public Health, and its application to population-based oral health care.
 Differences in the roles of a private dental practitioner and a dental public health specialist are addressed.
-Students learn the importance of core public health functions, and different public health achievements in the US.
 The identification of healthcare disparities and the access to dental care among underserved minority populations are highlighted.